dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 ### [We're Sorry, Your Memories Go In The Memory Hole](#were-sorry-your-memories-go-in-the-memory-hole)

-The memory hole is only a tactic against valid targets, who must be socially, financially and psychologically vulnerable.
+The memory hole is only an effective tactic against vulnerable targets.
+They must be socially, financially and psychologically vulnerable or it's fairly easy for the target to compensate by moving away from the source of psychological pain.
 It won't work against everyone, but where it does, it's incredibly effective.
 This is why it's infuriating for me personally: it means that people assessed my psychology and worked to cull me out of society, undermine my career and seeded a bunch of personality disorders into my psychology.

 #### Classifying Memories of Guantanamo Detainees Serves to Blame The Victims and Protect the Perpetrators